|Myth 1: Dyslexics form

 such as the 'bad habit' of guessing and a dislike of reading

 are likely to persist and fluency is unlikely to ever be achieved.
-If newly taught skills are not practised extensively they are bound to erode too.
+If newly taught knowledge and skills are not practised extensively they are bound to erode too.

 Facts: Comforting though this idea may be, it is simply 'opinion bolstered by anecdote'.
 The late Martin Turner, formerly